Things I’ve Tried To Combat Endo

 • Exercise by bicycle, gym workout, stretches, just walking, etc… it makes the pain WORSE.

-• Praying to God (I was raised Southern Baptist Christian Fundamentalist, and I listened to Coretta Scott King every week on the radio up through my teen years.
-I left the fold in college).
+On my own, I found and listened to Coretta Scott King every week on the radio up through my teen years.
+I even sampled other Christian sects by going to church with my friends, but the Fundamentalism at home was just horrible and insane.
+I left the fold in college.

 • Taking on Wicca as religion/belief system, then leaving Wicca for general Pagan ideas, in an effort to manually effect healing in my body, mind and spirit.
 No ritual I have ever done, whether in group or in solitude, has stopped the pain of endometriosis, and has been as useless as Christianity in that regard.
 Don’t even get me started on the sheer numbers of Pagans with chronic pain and mental problems out there.
 If this belief system worked, these health issues would not be so prevalent, would they?